home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 - Hostname: If a subset of the hostname contains one of the acceptable sources, this portion can be used

-#### Sometimes acceptable sources for a unique ID for cloud services:
+#### Sometimes acceptable sources for a unique ID for cloud services

 - Email Address: Must be normalized to lowercase
 - Username: Must be normalized to lowercase if usernames are case-insensitive.